surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 - **Arc field** select the dimension field to apply arc lines.

-- **Curve** it maximum and minimize the surface area in radar chart.
+- **Curve** it maximize and minimize the surface area in radar chart.

 ## Bubble chart